PAPRIKA (2006) | ANIME REVIEW & ANALYSIS

-Parallels outside Anime
+Paprika Parallels Outside Anime

 Whether Paprika was directly influenced by international films or not is hard to say.
 Its heavy reliance on surrealism brings to mind the horror imagery of Clive Barker, the bizarre storytelling of David Lynch, and the kooky antics of Terry Gilliam.

 The release of Inception in 2010 caused a small uproar among bloggers and anime fans.
 The story in Christopher Nolan’s film was too similar to be a coincidence.
-From the dreams within dreams, the elevator sequence and the hallway significance, down to details like dialogue and wardrobe.
-There is no denying that Inception must be influenced by Kon’s film, or was it maybe just a case of shared dreams.
+From the dreams within dreams, the elevator sequence, and the hallway significance, down to details like dialogue and wardrobe.
+There is no denying that Inception must be influenced by Kon’s film, or was it maybe just a case of shared dreams?

-Every now and then, the atmosphere in Paprika seems to mirror the literature of Haruki Murakami.
+Now and then, the atmosphere in Paprika seems to mirror the literature of Haruki Murakami.
 A perception that very well might stem from my fanboy relationship with books like The Wild Sheep Chase, Hard-boiled Wonderland… and Dance Dance Dance.
 That being said, the line between Paprika’s surrealism and Murakami’s magic realism is pretty thin at times.

-When first stepping into the universe of Satoshi Kon, it was a confusing journey indeed.
+When first diving into the universe of Satoshi Kon, it was a confusing journey indeed.
 Nothing made sense, and everything fascinated.
-It was an instant classic of sorts, although the magnitude of its brilliance wasn’t realized until the film had been digested for the 5th time around.
-It is a movie that never ceases to amaze.
+Paprika was an instant classic of sorts, although its brilliance wasn’t realized until the film had been digested for the 5th time.

+One thing is for sure, Paprika is a movie that never ceases to amaze.
 It makes you wonder what kind of mind it takes to come up with such unique imagery and twisted storytelling.
 The deeper you dive into the creations of Kon, the more they fuel your imagination.